Pre-training Language Models for Comparative Reasoning: Experiments

 \subsection{Experimental Setup}

 As a pilot study on pre-training for comparative reasoning, we adopt the pre-trained BART \cite{lewis-etal-2020-bart} and T5 \cite{raffel2020exploring} as baselines.
-Models that are further trained on our comparative objectives are denoted as BART+CMP and T5+CMP, respectively.
+Models further pre-trained on our comparative objectives are denoted as BART+CMP and T5+CMP, respectively.
+See training details in \ref{sec:pretraining_details}.
+We also conduct zero-shot experiments with ChatGPT (gpt3.5-turbo), where the details are in \ref{sec:textualization}.
+Since ChatGPT is pre-trained on much larger-scale data, and the downstream datasets might have leaked to its training data, it is not a comparable baseline.
+We provide ChatGPT \cite{chatgpt} as a reference to the performance of one of the most advanced large language models.

-For each downstream dataset, we implemented three distinct settings - full-data fine-tuning, few-shot learning, and zero-shot learning - to experiment with both the baseline and our proposed method.
-In the context of the few-shot learning scenario, we randomly selected 100 instances from the original training set.
-However, given the limited number of training instances available in CocoTrip and Diffen (specifically, only 20 instances), we merge the full-data and few-shot settings for these particular datasets.
-For Cocotrip, where the test set is available, we select the best model based on the validation set, and report the results on the test set.
-For other dataset, we report the results on the validation sets.
+To test the comparative reasoning ability of models under low-resource scenarios, we compare the models in few-shot and zero-shot settings in addition to the conventional full-data fine-tuning.
+In the few-shot setting, we randomly selected 100 instances from the training set.
+However, given the limited number of training instances available in CocoTrip and Diffen (only 20 instances each), we merge the full-data and few-shot settings for these two datasets.
+See training details in Appendix \ref{sec:downstream_training_details}.